intercontinental-academia/intercontinental-academia.github.io/content/Blog/Laura Candiotto.md

 ---
 tags:
   - Emotions
   - Epistemology
   - Philosophy
   - Affect
   - Robots
 published: true
 pinned: false
 post_title: All About Emotions with Laura Candiotto
 date: 2021-10-15T22:00:00Z
 authors:
   - name: Atrina Oraee
 image: ''
 youtube_video_id: W8WkGsscoI4
 audio:
   - '1121149873'
 ---
-Have you been wondering what are the ICA4 fellows researching?

-Look no more!

 As a philosopher of emotion, **Laura** works on the **epistemology of emotions**.
 She's elaborated her research in the above pitch.